England | Scotland | Wales | Northern Ireland | Ireland

 M.B., B.S., B.Sc., D.R.C.O.G., D.C.H., M.R.C.G.P.

-Outside of work I enjoy a busy family life and our dog.
+Outside of work I enjoy playing golf and hockey lead a busy family life and have two dogs.

 MBBS (UEA), BSc (Hons), MRCGP